• Skip to main content

 Mochi is made when you combine glutinous rice flour (mochiko flour) with water and sugar to make a paste.

-The rice cake can be shaped into any way you like.
 What’s more, mochi can be filled, left plain, or even served in soups.

 When you combine this delicious rice cake with classic waffles, you get a chewy yet crispy waffle.
 Sounds perfect to me.